-That’ll cover most if not all of your visitor’s on-site shopping experience.
-Let’s dive right into it!
+That’ll cover most if not all of your visitors’ on-site shopping experience.
+Let’s get started!

 Online store homepage usability 101

 Have you ever looked closely at the homepage of your online shop?
-Chances are you just went with the WooCommerce theme that your designer presented and implemented the options it had.
-While most of these themes are nicely designed and indeed set up with the user in mind, that might not be the best practice for your target audience.
+Chances are you just went with the WooCommerce theme that your designer presented and implemented the available options.
+While most of these themes are nicely designed and set up with the user in mind, that might not be best for your particular target audience.

 Focus on your target audience

-Before setting up a design, you need to check what specifics your target audience has.
-Are these people looking for the best price, or do they want to read a dozen reviews before any purchase?
+Before setting up a design, you need to understand the needs of your target audience.
+Are these people looking for the best price, or do they want to read a dozen reviews before buying?
 Are there cultural differences you need to take into account?
-Things like that determine the setup or layout of your shop’s homepage.
-Do you need to focus on sale items?
+These things determine the setup and layout of your shop’s homepage.
+Do you need to highlight sale items?
 Are you addressing a particular niche?
-Make that clear from the start.
+If so, you’ll need to make that clear from the start.

-If one of the pillars of your mission is to provide the best price possible, the sales banner is probably the most prominent item on your homepage.
-But, if you are selling high-quality products that people are willing to pay a bit more for, sentiment and emotion will be your focus.
-You could use larger images and focus on core product aspects.
+If one of the pillars of your mission is to provide the best price possible, the sale banner should probably be the most prominent item on your homepage.
+But, if you are selling high-quality products that people are willing to pay a bit more for, sentiment and emotion should be your focus.
+You could use larger images and focus on core product features and benefits.

-On your homepage, your job is to guide the visitor to your products.
-The homepage of your online store isn’t per se set up with SEO in mind but focuses on the user instead.
+The job of your homepage is to guide the visitor to your products.
+The homepage of your online store shouldn’t necessarily be set up with SEO in mind but should focus on the user instead.
 That also means you’ll have to create a killer call-to-action on that homepage.
-Here are some tips to keep in mind when setting up that call-to-action:
+Here are some useful tips for setting up that call-to-action:

 - Make sure it stands out from the design.
 Use a different color or button shape.

 - Make sure it looks like a button.
 I wouldn’t recommend so-called ghost buttons.